 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is formed with adjoining pitches overlaid with original interlocking tiles.
-We were able to partially inspect the roof void area which was seen to be of modern timber framed construction.
+The roofs are pitched and slated with stone ridging and hips.
+The roof design is fairly complex, and valley gutters have been formed at the intersection of the roof pitches.
+Ceiling hatches provide access into the roof voids, which were inspected on a head and shoulders basis only without being entered.
+The roofs are of timber frame construction overlaid with sarkingboard.
+There is a felt membrane beneath the slates to at least some parts of the roof.
+The attics are insulated above the ceilings.
+There are flat lead covered roofs over the two bay projections to the front.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.
+The rainwater fittings are formed in a mix of cast iron and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Walls appear to be of cavity timber frame/blockwork construction mainly rendered externally with pointed brick base courses.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows are uPVC framed sealed unit double glazing throughout including patio doors at the sitting room and sun lounge.
-There is a timber and double glazed side entrance door.
-Eave and soffit fascias are mainly timber.
+The main walls are a mix of stone and brick construction which are mostly harled/roughcast externally, and some sections of wall are pointed and painted.